red-door-collective/rdc-website/README.md

 Now you're ready to run `python` and `ipython`!
 You can escape the `nix-shell` at any time by holding ctrl pressing the D key or typing `exit` and pressing enter.

+#### Google Spreadsheets

+You'll need authentication to make requests to the online spreadsheet with the most current data.

+Please install [Keybase](https://keybase.io/), a secure messaging platform.
+I will send any contributor who requests the authentication secrets the necessary file.
+When I send the file over Keybase, you'll need to download it, and move it somewhere you won't lose it.

+By default, our scripts expect the file to be at the following path: `~/.config/gspread/service_account.json`.
+In plain english: it should be in your home directory, under a hidden folder named `.config` and finally inside another folder called `gspread`.
+The file should be named `service_account.json`.
+If these are all true, you're good to go!
+If you'd like to save the file elsewhere or rename it, just run the script with your custom path under the optional argument: `--service_account_key=/path/to/your/file.json`.

 ### Using a REPL

 REPL (Read Eval Print Loop) is a concept implemented in many programming languages.
 If you've never written python before, we recommend spending an afternoon on [these basics](https://developers.google.com/edu/python).
 You'll interact with a REPL in those courses.